Click the Gender Flower to close this window!

 We know that it isn't always safe to learn about who you are.
 We see you and we want you to be as safe as you can.

 The List was fundamentally created to collect and showcase resources that are beneficial for trans+* individuals, their families, allies, and providers.
 We want this website to be a place where people can come to find support, community, and information.

 *trans+ is used as an umbrella term to include all gender and sex minorities

 The List is brought to you by The Juniper Center, a counseling and therapy practice that specializes in issues related to trauma recovery, addiction treatment, diverse sexuality and gender identities, and relationship and family therapy.
-It is one of the largest woman-owned counseling and therapy practices, with over 50 therapists and five locations across Chicagoland.
+It is one of the largest woman-owned counseling and therapy practices, with over 50 therapists and five locations across Chicago and Chicagoland.

 This project began with Ariel (Ari) Groner, a licensed clinical social worker, and the assistant director at the Juniper Center.
 As a therapist focusing her work on supporting the queer community, she would note resources to share with clients by recording them in a spreadsheet.
 Over time this spreadsheet grew and she would share it with anyone that reached out looking for resources, whether that be a client, parent, or fellow provider.
 This collection became known as “The List” and she aspired to expand a simple Google Sheet into a full-fledged website.